 - To arm policy communities in the state of Michigan, in Washington, DC, and around the world with first-rate academic insights and discoveries.

-The Victors for Michigan campaign closes December 2018.
+The Victors for Michigan campaign closed with great success in December 2018.

 Contributions to the Ford School have a lasting impact.
 Gifts provide scholarships that bring talented and diverse students to campus, support internship experiences that shape career trajectories, and underwrite game-changing faculty research that will guide tomorrow's policy leaders.